SwathiKeshavamurthy/SoftwareStacks-P4/README.md

 **Information Architecture:**
 - **Home Page:** Overview of the site, featured articles, and direct access to major categories.
 - **Category Pages:** Dedicated pages for each major topic (Front-End Development, E-Commerce, Predictive Analysis) featuring articles.
-- **Article Detail Pages:** Comprehensive content on chosen topics, including images, and more information.
+- **Post Detail Pages:** Comprehensive content on chosen topics, including images, and more information.
 - **About & Contact Pages:** Organized by category to facilitate discussions and interactions among users.
 - **Registration and SignIn Page:** Users can signup and signin to more interactions.
 - **User Profile:** Personalized area where users can manage their preferences, saved articles, and contributions to discussions.